 A laxative or an enema

 If an accumulation of fecal material creates an obstruction, the doctor may recommend a laxative or an enema to help eliminate the obstacle, for example, polyethylene glycol (Glycolax, Miralax) and mineral oil.

 Never give a child a laxative or an enema without instructions from the doctor about the proper dose.

-Occasionally, a child may be severely constipated, to the point that he must be hospitalized for a short time in order to have a stronger enema that cleans the bowels.
-This is known as disimpaction .
+Occasionally, a child may be severely constipated, to the point that he must be hospitalized for a short time to have a more powerful enema that cleans the bowels.
+This is known as disimpaction.

-The treatment of constipation in children requires patience, dedication and time.
-The first consultations are very important to clarify and demystify the cause of the problem.
+The treatment of constipation in children requires patience, dedication, and time.
+The first consultations are essential to clarify and demystify the cause of the problem.